jjwjohns/260startup/README.md

 [My Notes](notes.md)

 My startup application is to create an online game site for mancala.
 Clients will be able to login and challenge other players to a game of mancala.
-They will be able to create
+They will be able to create games or join existing games and then play through a game of mancala taking turns until the game is over.

 ## 🚀 Specification Deliverable